Johanafuku/python-projects/README.md

 6. [Language detector](https://github.com/Johanafuku/python-projects/tree/main/detector_idiomas) - Fast way to check the language of a phrase or text.
 This is a basic use of langdetect library 🌍

+7. [Alarma rep Youtube](https://github.com/Johanafuku/python-projects/tree/main/alarma_rep_youtube) - Set the time in which you want the songs from Youtube to play.
+You can add your links in the "enlaces.txt" or create a new txt file 🔉

 ## How to use 📝

+1. You can download the repository as a ZIP, then decompress file and use them on your VS Code.

+2. You can clone the repository on your computer.
+Just, open the terminal and type: git clone https://github.com/Johanafuku/python-projects.git

-1. You can clone the repository on your desk or make a fork so it appears on your GitHub profile.
+3. You can fork the repository to have a copy on your GitHub profile.

-2. Open the directory on VS Code.

-3. Make sure you have all the libraries and packages to run the programs.
+4. Make sure you have all the necessary libraries to execute the programs.

 ## Requirements 📋